-Between September 2009 and February 2012, there was one unconfirmed report of a single SR killer whale in the Bremerton action area (January 2009) during the proposed in-water work window for this project (Orca Network 2012b).
+Between September 2009 and February 2012, there was one unconfirmed report of a single SR killer Start Printed Page 11849whale in the Bremerton action area (January 2009) during the proposed in-water work window for this project (Orca Network 2012b).
 Based on this information, the possibility of encountering killer whales during the Bremerton project is low to medium, depending on the actual work month.

 In one highly unusual 1997 event, 19 L pod individuals entered Sinclair and Dyes Inlet, and remained in Dyes Inlet for 30 days, from October 21 to November 19.
 As this event unfolded, whale specialists became increasingly concerned that the whale's exit was blocked by shallow water and the need to pass under several bridges, even though they had passed under the same bridges to enter the inlet.
 After several individuals displayed signs of weight loss, hazing was considered to drive them out of the inlet.
 However, on day 30 the group exited on their own (Kitsap Sun 2012).